ekinhbayar/php-7-debian/readme.md

 These are a set of bash scripts for building and running PHP 7 (CLI and FPM) on Debian based Linux distributions:

+- `build.sh` :
-- `build.sh` installs the necessary build dependencies and the latest development version of PHP with CLI and FPM server APIs (SAPI) from the latest PHP 7 branch of https://github.com/php/php-src
+    1. Installs the necessary build dependencies and the latest development version of PHP with CLI and FPM server APIs (SAPI) from the latest PHP 7 branch of https://github.com/php/php-src

+- `install.sh` :
-- `install.sh` sets up PHP-FPM by moving configuration files into their correct locations in `/usr/local/php7` and enables the `php7-fpm` service, adds it to the startup sequence and sets up `/ext/pdo_pgsql` and `/ext/pgsql`.
+    1. Sets up PHP-FPM by moving configuration files into their correct locations in `/usr/local/php7`
+    2. Enables the `php7-fpm` service, adds it to the startup sequence
+    3. Sets up `/ext/pdo_pgsql`, `/ext/pgsql`, `pthreads`, `apcu`

+#### Note:

 Please note that these are very simple scripts that don't implement error checking or process validation.

+The configure string in `build.sh` is different than the file on original repo that is located [here](https://github.com/kasparsd/php-7-debian/blob/master/build.sh).
+It is up to your requirements to add/remove PHP modules therefore you should review (and edit if needed) the configure string accordingly.
+In case you do not want to install any of `/ext/pdo_pgsql`, `/ext/pgsql`, `pthreads`, `apcu` visit `install.sh` and comment out related parts or check out the original [repo](https://github.com/kasparsd/php-7-debian).

+---

 ## Usage